Use the Right Tool

 Postal Scales

 Practical medium-capacity digital scales.
 Lower minimum weight requirement and a relatively small division, as known as readability or graduation.
-Typical postal scales have 30 to 50 kg max capacity, 1 to 2 g division, a small footprint, and are easy to set up on a tabletop.
+Typical postal scales have 30-50 kg max capacity, 1-2 g division, a small footprint, and are easy to set up on a tabletop.
 They support faster routine weighing tasks in mail rooms, offices, packing stations, and shipping departments.
 For example, weigh letter mails, documents, courier envelopes, and small-size packages to determine their postage for delivery.
 Some models have extra convenience features such as simple piece counting and price calculation.

 P30W